Accredited, Online ACLS Training in Nebraska

 Nurses: We are accepted by the NE Board of Nursing

-LPN/RN: Have practiced nursing for at least 500 hours during the past 5 years AND have completed at least 20 contact hours of acceptable continuing education/in-service education within the past 2 years.
+LPN/RN: Have practiced nursing for at least 500 hours during the past 5 years and have completed at least 20 contact hours of acceptable continuing education/in-service education within the past 2 years.
 Of the 20 hours attested to, no more than 4 hours may be from CPR or BLS,

 Verification Link